JoaoCarabetta/project-templates/README.md

 ### Common issues

-If you still have trouble calling the command `start_project`, follow this steps:
+If you still have trouble calling the command `start_project`, follow these steps:
 1. Go to file `nano ~./bash_profile`
 2. Enter `[[ -s ~/.bashrc ]] && source ~/.bashrc` and save it.